Rules

 Security hotspot rules draw attention to code that is security-sensitive.
 After being reviewed by a developer, more than 80% of issues are expected to be quickly resolved.

-The Sonar Rules catalog is the entry point where you can discover all the existing rules.
+The Sonar Rules website is the entry point where you can discover all the existing rules.

 Rules page

-- From within your organization, click Rules in the navigation bar to see all the available rules.
+From within your organization, select Rules in the navigation bar to see all the available rules.

 Filters